Vultures 2

-Vultures 2 is the second studio album by the American hip-hop supergroup ¥$, composed of rapper Kanye West and singer Ty Dolla Sign.
-It was surprise released under the former's YZY brand on August 3, 2024.
+Vultures 2 (stylized in all caps) is the second studio album by the American hip-hop supergroup ¥$, composed of rapper Kanye West and singer Ty Dolla $ign.
+It was released independently by the former's YZY record label on August 3, 2024.
 Guest performances include Don Toliver, Playboi Carti, Kodak Black, Future, Lil Durk, Lil Baby, Yuno Miles, West's daughters North and Chicago, Young Thug, Lil Wayne, Desiigner, Cyhi the Prynce, 070 Shake, and Ty Dolla Sign's brother Big TC.
-The album's digital deluxe editions add guest vocals from Peso Pluma, Kodak Black, Kid Cudi and Travis Scott.
+The album's digital deluxe editions add guest vocals from Peso Pluma, Kodak Black, Kid Cudi, and Travis Scott.

-Recording sessions were first held for the track "Can U Be" in 2015, three years before West started recording "Sky City" and seven years before "530", which were then finalized in 2024.
+Recording sessions were first held for the track "Can U Be" in 2014, four years before West started recording "Sky City", eight years before "530", and ten years before the finished album.
 West and Ty Dolla Sign focused on composing Vultures 2 with collaborators after the release of its predecessor in 2024; the rapper quickly backtracked on an announcement of retirement in July 2024.
 The former sustained multiple delays before release, with the performers initially considering issuing it exclusively on West's Yeezy website.
 In March 2024, audio rips of tracks such as "River" and "Promotion" were made available for streaming online.
 West and Ty Dolla Sign previewed tracks from the album at listening parties in the United States throughout the same month, before holding events in international locations like Goyang and Haikou during August and September.

 Following the release of Vultures 2, West continuously updated the tracks.
-Encompassing hip-hop, R&B, house, and trap.
-The album received negative reviews from music critics, who criticized its unfinished sound.
+Encompassing hip-hop, R&B, house, and trap, it was noted for an unfinished sound.
 Themes of women, money, freedom, and redemption are present, while West portrays himself as a victim of others.
 A few hours before the album's release, "Slide" was issued as the lead single.
 A music video for the track "Fried" was also shared in August 2024.
 In November 2024, a video for "Bomb" was released, featuring a new rap verse from meme rapper Yuno Miles, which West had first premiered at a live show in August.
-The cover art for Vultures 2 features an action figure of Ty Dolla Sign wearing an all-black costume while holding a picture of his older brother, Jabreal Muhammad, also known as Big TC, who had been sentenced to life imprisonment for a murder they both deny that he had committed.
+The cover art for Vultures 2 features Ty Dolla Sign wearing an all-black costume while holding a picture of Big TC, who had been sentenced to life imprisonment for a murder they both deny that he had committed.